Fighting against POLLUTION to Save Environment

 Determine location of discharge of treated effluent which will have very low impact on receiving body of water.

-Determine stack height requirement, if required in individual cases, examine need for better (low sulphur) fuel oil use, examine non operation of certain industries during certain time of day/ month/season; examine work place environment in respect of critical pollutant such as chlorine and operation like pesticide formulation.
+Determine stack height requirement, if required in individual cases, examine need for better (low sulphur) fuel oil use, examine non-operation of certain industries during certain time of day/month/season; examine workplace environment in respect of critical pollutants such as chlorine and operations like pesticide formulation.

 GREENING THE ESTATE